Lightning-Universe/Dalle-mini-poster/README.md

 #### With Lightning CLI (This method is not activated yet)

-`lightning install app lightning/dalle_mini`
+`lightning install app lightning/dalle_mini_poster`

 #### From GitHub

-You can clone the forked app repo and follow the steps below to install the app.
+You can clone the app repo and follow the steps below to install the app.

 ```
 git clone https://github.com/lightning-AI/LAI-dalle-mini-poster-App.git